Aam-Digital/ndb-core/doc/compodoc_sources/concepts/configuration.md

 The component part has to refer to an existing angular component within the app.
 Components that are valid and may be used for the view have the `@DynamicComponent` decorator present

-The two optional fields of each view are `"config":` and `"requiresAdmin":`.
-The latter is a boolean telling the app whether the user has to be logged in as an administrator in order to be able the see the component.
+The two optional fields of each view are `"config":` and `"permittedUserRoles":`.
+`"permittedUserRoles"` expects an array of user role strings.
+If one or more roles are specified, only users with these roles are able to see this menu item and visit this page in the app.

 What comes within the `"config":` object depends on the component being used.
 The Dashboard-Component for example takes as `"widgets:"` an array of subcomponents, where every entry has to have a `"component:"` and may have an own `"config:"` object.